 Should I make the request now or see how I do in my reassessments?

 If you have not passed coursework and exams and have been sent to reassessment, you could wait and see how you get on in your reassessments before making the decision.

-While this is will worry some we’re not looking make anyone unduly concerned.
-It is important that you are as informed as possible in order to make the best possible decisions.
+While this may seem worrying, we're not looking make anyone unduly concerned.
+We want you to be as informed as possible in order to make the best possible decisions.

-If you feel, based upon your situation, you are unlikely to perform any better in this upcoming assessment period and would like to repeat the year then this is an option you should consider.
+If you feel, based upon your current situation, you are unlikely to perform at your best in this upcoming assessment period and would like to repeat the year then this is an option you should consider.
 To have a chance of starting a repeat year this September, you would need to start the process of requesting it before the resits.

 If you are studying with the financial support of Student Finance in terms of receiving Tuition Fee and Maintenance loans, and you have never repeated a year, you should receive a further year's funding.